chutsu/ditto/docs/how_do_i_use_ditto.md

 ## File Structure
-`mdoc` expects the file structure of your documentation website to look something like this:
+`ditto` expects the file structure of your documentation website to look something like this:

     index.html